Strange metal in the doped Hubbard model via percolation: Introduction

 In addition to this phenomenology, there is growing experimental evidence for a temperature-independent phenomenon in the cuprates occurring at the critical hole doping $p_c$.
 Transport measurements in LSCO subjected to magnetic fields strong enough to suppress superconductivity find a broad range of dopings at low temperatures supporting $T$-linear resistivity~\cite{Cooper2009}, with features in the doping dependence of the resistivity at $p_c\approx 0.185$; the coefficients of $T$ and $T^2$ terms fitting the measured behavior of $\rho$ have distinct features at $p_c$, with the linear coefficient achieving its maximum value.
 As noted in Ref.~\cite{Cooper2009}, this phenomenology contrasts with the behavior expected from a quantum phase transition, which would produce this behavior in only a narrow fan emerging from the quantum critical point, not a broad region at low temperature.
 A more recent ARPES study of Bi2212~\cite{Chen2019} identified a $T$-independent boundary in the temperature-doping phase diagram at $p_c\sim0.19$ across which the spectral function near the Brillouin zone boundary abruptly changes from incoherent below $p_c$ to coherent with an identifiable quasiparticle peak above $p_c$.

-Evidence of non-Fermi liquid behavior is also found in studies of the Hubbard model on a two-dimensional square lattice, believed to model essential features of the CuO${}_2$ planes of the cuprates as well as being the prototype for more general systems of strongly correlated electrons~\cite{Dagotto1994, Imada1998}.
-Numerical analyses identify marginal Fermi-liquid~\cite{Varma1989} behavior of the electronic self-energy in hole-doped systems at nonzero temperature~\cite{Kakehashi2005, Vidhyadhiraja2009}, and show that linear-in-$T$ resistivity persists down to low temperature~\cite{Huang2019, Wu2022}, connecting with studies finding $T$-linear behavior at high temperatures~\cite{Perepelitsky2016}.
-Simulations of the Hubbard model in systems of cold atoms also extract diffusion and transport properties that are consistent with linear-in-$T$ charge transport~\cite{Xu2018, Brown2019}.
-Thus, the Hubbard model is itself sufficient to produce the defining strange metal phenomenology $\rho\sim T$, and phenomena in real materials such as interactions with phonons, structural transitions, disorder, etc. are evidently not necessary ingredients to realize this behavior.
+Evidence of non-Fermi-liquid behavior is also found in studies of the Hubbard model on a two-dimensional square lattice, believed to model essential features of the CuO${}_2$ planes of the cuprates as well as being the prototype for more general systems of strongly correlated electrons~\cite{Dagotto1994, Imada1998}.
+Numerical analyses identify marginal Fermi-liquid~\cite{Varma1989} behavior of the electronic self-energy in hole-doped systems at nonzero temperature~\cite{Kakehashi2005, Vidhyadhiraja2009}, and show that linear-in-$T$ resistivity persists down to the lowest temperatures these methods can reach~\cite{Huang2019, Wu2022}, connecting with studies finding $T$-linear behavior at much high temperatures~\cite{Perepelitsky2016}.
+Simulations of the Hubbard model in systems of cold atoms also extract diffusion and transport properties that are consistent with linear-in-$T$ charge transport~\cite{Xu2019, Brown2019}.
+Thus, the Hubbard model is itself sufficient to produce the defining strange metal phenomenology---$\rho\sim T$ resulting from some effect other than electron-phonon scattering---and phenomena in real materials such as structural transitions, disorder, etc. are evidently not necessary to realize this behavior.
+It is important to note, however, that in all of these studies the lowest accessible temperatures correspond to parameter regimes well above the strict definition of the strange metal phase of the cuprates, i.e. the Debye temperature.
+While the Hubbard model can produce apparently strange-metallic phenomenology, i.e. $\rho\sim T$ unrelated to phonon scattering, one cannot say that it models the actual strange metallic behavior of the cuprates directly, i.e. observations of $\rho\sim T$ below the Debye temperature, for which phonon scattering can be unambiguously ruled out as a possible mechanism.